harterrt/harterrt/content/mozilla/experiments_are_releases.md

 The more I think about it,
 the more it seems like experiments are actually a type of release.
 I can't think of one release metric I wouldn't want to see for an experiment.
+This makes me think we should expand our release tools to handle experiments as well.

+This does not mean all of our decision metrics need to be real-time.
+In fact, real time decision metrics is probably undesirable.
+We want some top-level vital signs - e.g. crashes and usage hours.

-When I first started thinking about this,
-I proposed "all releases are a type of experiment".
+When I first started thinking about this I proposed, "all releases are a type of experiment".
-I'm no longer sure this is true, though.
+I'm no longer sure this is true.
 I think we **could modify our releases to be experiments**, but our current release process doesn't look like an experiment to me.
 For example, we could keep a control branch while we roll-out a new release.
 This would allow us to catch regressions to our decision metrics (e.g. a drop in URI count).

-This does not mean all of our decision metrics need to be real-time.
-In fact, real time decision metrics is probably undesirable.
-We want some top-level vital signs - e.g. crashes and usage hours.